Alan Pakula

 Un'altra commissione insabbiera' tutto.

-All The President's Men (1976) si inserisce invece nel filone del film giornalistico con chiari riferimenti al Watergate.
+All The President's Men (1976), which completes his “paranoia trilogy”, si inserisce invece nel filone del film giornalistico con chiari riferimenti al Watergate.
 Manca della complessita' psicologica del precedente, ma punta comunque il dito contro gli aspetti piu' voraci e feroci della societa' americana: i due giornalisti (Redford e Hoffman) non sono spinti da spirito di giustizia, ma da ambizione smisurata di eccellere nel proprio lavoro.
 Protagonista del thriller e' la redazione del giornale, dove viene compiuta un'impresa in se' molto banale (far luce su un caso di insabbiamento) che avra' pero' ripercussioni su scale mondiale.
 Il film non dissacra il presidente, dissacra il metodo usato per smascherarlo, e cosi' facendo porta una critica ancora piu' profonda, strutturale.

 Starting Over (1979) e' una commedia romantica conformista in cui Reynolds, divorziato ma ancora affezionato, fatica a lasciarsi andare con la bella maestrina che si e' innamorata di lui.
 Per meta' e' un ritorno all'intimismo delle origini (studio del disadattamento dell'uomo divorziato), per meta' un'adesione alle formule ribaltatrici della new comedy.